Internal Medicine Specialist

 Dr Philip Brain has been a small animal practitioner for 25 years.
-He has completed a residency program in small animal medicine at the Veterinary Specialist Centre, North Ryde, NSW and gained his Fellowship in Small Animal Medicine from the Australian College of Veterinary Scientists in 2007.
+He completed a residency program in small animal medicine at the Veterinary Specialist Centre, North Ryde, NSW and gained his Fellowship in Small Animal Medicine from the Australian College of Veterinary Scientists in 2007.
 Previously Philip has been an examiner for the Australian College of Veterinary Scientists in small animal and canine medicine and continues to be a mentor for candidates.

 Philip has been scientific convenor for the ASAVA annual conferences from 2001 to 2011 and is scientific convenor for the FASAVA Congress in 2017.